What is Project Management?

 This post describes all the core elements of project management.
 It then describes the origins of PM concepts and techniques.
 Finally, it describes best practices in recent years.

-Project Management is the collection of skills and processes required to define, plan, manage and deliver a project on time and within budget.
-Project managers must also be acutely aware what the planned outcomes and benefits are, however separate processes (and responsibilities) cover the core definition and achievement of these.
+Project Management is the combined skills and processes required to define, plan, manage and deliver a project on time and within budget.
+Project managers must also be acutely aware of what the planned outcomes and benefits are.
+However, separate processes (and responsibilities) cover the core definition and achievement of these.

 (London 2012 Olympic Stadium – built especially for the games.)

-The term ‘project’ is used liberally today, often in ways that do not fit the original definition (e.g. more to everyday or on-going work).
-Genuine projects are one-time efforts to develop something new, like a new software system, new bridge, a new product or process, or a major engineering facility.
-Today, many ‘softer’ activities inside businesses are also often referred to loosely as projects (such as change or business improvement programmes).
+The term ‘project’ is used often today, including in ways that do not fit the original definition (e.g. more to everyday or ongoing work).
+Real projects are one-time efforts to develop something new, like a software system, a bridge, a product or a process.
+Today, many ‘softer’ activities inside businesses are also often loosely called projects (such as change or business improvement programmes).

-In truth it is a very broad subject and the term covers a wide range of skills, disciplines, and processes, which collectively cover the definition, planning, leading and managing of projects.
 There are many approaches or ‘methods’ for doing this.
-Many share common concepts or principles and in truth differ more in terminology, rather than fundamentally.
-Most ‘methods’ only emphasize processes or phases, but we prefer the above definition, as it conveys all of the most important elements together (i.e. process and key skills).
+Many share common concepts or principles and in truth differ more in terminology, rather than approach.
+Most ‘methods’ only emphasize PM processes or concepts.
+However, we prefer the above definition, as it contains all the important elements together (i.e. process and key skills).